This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Made with just 5 ingredients, this Easy Orange Ginger Cranberry Sauce is ready after 15 minutes on the stove.
-Infused with fresh orange juice, brown sugar, ginger, and cinnamon, this homemade sauce bursts with bites of sweet, tangy cranberries!
+Infused with fresh orange juice, sugar, ginger, and cinnamon, this homemade sauce bursts with bites of sweet, tangy cranberries!

 This homemade cranberry sauce is my son’s favorite and it’s perfect with Smoked Miso Butter Turkey Breast.
 I didn’t grow up with cranberries or cranberry sauce in Japan.
 However, eating sweet and tangy cranberry sauce always reminds me of the first Thanksgiving I spent with my American host family.
 It makes my heart warm thinking about the kind host family who welcomed me into their home.

 3 Reasons Why You Should Make This Cranberry Sauce

 If you are not into cranberry sauce, maybe because you haven’t tried the delicious homemade cranberry sauce yet.

 - Quick— only 15 minutes on the stove!